thunderdragon7741/markdownWebsite/README.md

 [This links to an external website](www.uwa.edu.au)

+This is an image hosted on this repo:
 ![This is an image hosted on this repo](dragon.jpg)

+This is an image hosted on wikipedia:
 ![This is an image hosted on wikipedia](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d8/Friedrich-Johann-Justin-Bertuch_Mythical-Creature-Dragon_1806.jpg/1024px-Friedrich-Johann-Justin-Bertuch_Mythical-Creature-Dragon_1806.jpg)

 This is a **list**: